 Take us through what you do as a sports medicine specialist.

-There are multiple facets to my role, including acute and chronic injury management, planning injury-prevention programmes and exercise prescription for health, as well as sports event medical management.
+There are multiple facets to my role.
+These include acute and chronic injury management, planning injury-prevention programmes and exercise prescription for health, as well as sports event medical management.

-The most common reason for people to visit is to get a diagnosis and management plan for acute and chronic sports injuries.
+The most common reason for people to visit is to get a diagnosis and management plan for acute and chronic sports injuries like runner’s knee and ankle sprains.
 I’ve been directly involved in the provision of medical services to elite international athletes for over 20 years.
-I utilise the principles involved in caring for Olympic-level athletes, modifying them to help individuals recover from their injury and attain their personal performance goals.
+I utilise the principles involved in caring for Olympic-level athletes and modify them to help individuals recover from their injury and attain their personal performance goals.
 For some, the goal may be to walk without pain, while for others it may be to complete a 10km run.
 Everybody has their own intrinsic goals and my role is to help them achieve it.

-I perform multiple non-surgical interventions including diagnostic ultrasound examination, which assists with the dynamic assessment of injury and reduces the need for MRI investigation.
-The first step in any injury recovery process is to identify and correct an underlying cause or risk factor in order to help recovery and prevent future recurrence.
+I perform multiple non-surgical interventions.
+These include diagnostic ultrasound examination, which assists with the dynamic assessment of injury and reduces the need for MRI investigation.
+The first step in any injury recovery process is to identify and correct an underlying cause or risk factor to help recovery and prevent future recurrence.
 The second step is getting an appropriate exercise prescription to stimulate the body to recover naturally.
 Our bodies have an incredible ability to heal and adapt.
 By prescribing appropriate exercises and movement therapy, we are stimulating our own natural healing process.
 I live by a simple motto in this regard: movement is medicine.

 Occasionally, our bodies need a little help to recover from injury.
-Solutions include guided injections such as Platelet Rich Plasma and treatment interventions such as medical acupuncture, prolotherapy and guided shock-wave therapy.
-I don’t perform surgery and have developed a reputation for giving an honest second opinion on suitability for surgery or alternative options for treatment in place of surgical means.
+Solutions include guided injections like Platelet Rich Plasma and treatment interventions such as medical acupuncture, prolotherapy and guided shock-wave therapy.
+I don’t perform surgery.
+I have developed a reputation for giving an honest second opinion on suitability for surgery or alternative options for treatment in place of surgical means.
 Having said this, if surgery is the most appropriate option, I will be the first person to recommend it!

-Every day is different, and I have the privilege of helping people get better – be it in their sports performance or simple daily situations.
+Every day is different.
+I have the privilege of helping people get better, be it in their sports performance or simple daily situations.
 It can be a challenge, but teaching others to stimulate their innate healing abilities and seeing the moment of enlightenment when something changes make everything worth it.